Professor of History, Russian & Slavic Studies

 Areas of Research/Interest:

 Imperial Russia; political economy; history of the modern state; history of taxation in Russia and the world

-Yanni Kotsonis was educated in Athens, Montreal, Copenhagen, London and New York.
+Yanni Kotsonis was educated in Athens, Montreal, Copenhagen, London, Moscow, and New York.
 He taught in England before coming to NYU in 1994.
-He has pursued his interest in modern Russia through political economy and cultural history, which he expressed in his first books on agrarian change and his recent book of taxation in Russia, the USSR, and Europe.
+He pursues his interest in modern Russia through political economy, which he expressed in his first books on agrarian change and his recent book of taxation in Russia, the USSR, and Europe.
 In his teaching too he is concerned with the ways we can make intelligent comparisons between one time period and another (Imperial and Soviet Russia), and one country and another (Russia and other parts of Europe).
-His articles on taxation and his introduction to the book Russian Modernity reflect these interests.
-So does the rage of courses he teaches and the variety of topics researched by his PhD students: Siberia, Harbin, and Soviet Roma.
+His studies of taxation and his introduction to the book Russian Modernity reflect these interests.
+So does the range of courses he teaches and the variety of topics researched by his PhD students: Siberia, Harbin, Soviet Roma, Mozambique, and political Utopianism.
 He works with only a few students at a time; as someone once said, "Better fewer, but better."
 He is founding director of the Jordan Center for the Advanced Study of Russia.

 Kak krest'ian delali otstalimi (NLO, 2006)

 Russian Modernity.
 Politics, Knowledge, Practices (Macmillan, 2000), co-edited with David Hoffmann.

 Making Peasants Backward.
 Agricultural Cooperatives and the Agrarian Question in Russia, 1861 - 1914 (Macmillan, 1999)

 "Ordinary People in Russian and Soviet History," Kritika, 12:3 (Summer 2011),